tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 ``%`` modulus (arithmetic)
 Divide second numeric into first numeric according to standard arithmetic rules.
 The result is the remainder.
-Starting with Tarantool version 2.10.1, operands must be positive INTEGER or UNSIGNED.
+Starting with Tarantool version 2.10.1, operands must be INTEGER or UNSIGNED.
 Example: ``17 % 5``, result = 2.
 Example: ``-123 % 4``, result = -3.